*What are the roles and responsibilities United States citizens?

 *How do citizens choose elected officials?

 Habits of mind are at the core of learning.
 Students are asked to track assignments with care, read and analyze challenging texts, and express themselves in written and oral manner.
-This class encourages students to think about who they are and how they fit into society.
-As they explore the themes of this unit, it is hoped that they are better able to explore each assignment fully.
+Students are encouraged to think about who they are and how they fit into society.
+As they explore the themes of this early-in-the-year unit, they are challenged to explore and reflect on each assignment fully.

 *Human Rights are universal; guaranteeing rights is an essential role of government.